pndaproject/pnda-guide/producer/data-preparation.md

 ## Data management

 By default, Kafka keeps data for 24 hours for each topic.
 You can use the Kafka Manager to override the default data retention policy on a time or size basis.

+## Extend the Avro schema

+If you want to extend the current PNDA Avro schema, without breaking the platform, this is possible but you need to follow these rules:

+* keep the base pnda.entity fields (timestamp, src, host_ip and rawdata)
+* and the extra fields after rawdata definition

+Here is an example of a new schema:

+	{"namespace": "pnda.entity",
+	"type": "record",
+	"name": "event",
+	"fields": [
+	     {"name": "timestamp", "type": "long"},
+	     {"name": "src",       "type": "string"},
+	     {"name": "host_ip",   "type": "string"},
+	     {"name": "rawdata",   "type": "bytes"},
+	     {"name": "name",   "type": "string"},
+	     {"name": "uid",   "type": "long"},
+	     {"name": "desc",   "type": "string"},
+	]
+	}

+By doing this, you will ensure that this will not break any components of the platform.
+But keep in mind that this new fields will not be stored within HDFS as Gobblin only managed the original format.
+There will be no impact on other components, you will be able to use these new fields on Kafka producer/consumer side which then include the Spark Streaming application.

+### Producer example

+Based on the previous schema update, here is the updates you need to make on the [kafka clients example repo](https://github.com/pndaproject/example-kafka-clients) in Python:

+	schema_path = "./dataplatform-raw-v2.avsc"

+	writer.write({"timestamp": CURRENT_TIME_MILLIS(),
+                  "src": "collecd",
+                  "host_ip": "bb80:0:1:2:a00:bbff:bbee:b123",
+                  "rawdata": collectd_alea,
+	     		  "name":"us-123",
+	     		  "uid": 123456789,
+	     		  "desc":"US 123 in SJC"}, encoder)

+### Consumer example

+On the consumer side, you just need to update the schema, here is a sample output from the Python consumer code:

+	ConsumerRecord(topic=u'avro.log.localtest', partition=0, offset=65, timestamp=-1, timestamp_type=0, key=None, value="\xaa\x8e\xff\xa5\xbdW\x0ccollectd:bb80:0:1:2:a00:bbff:bbee:b123\xc4\x01{'host':'pnda5','collectd_type':'memory','value':'1779803','timestamp':'2017-08-16T09:28:59.000Z'}\x0cus-123\xaa\xb4\xdeu\x1aUS 123 in SJC\x02", checksum=1582345509, serialized_key_size=-1, serialized_value_size=169)
+	{uu'src': u'collectd', u'uid': 123456789, u'timestamp': 1502875739029, u'host_ip': u'bb80:0:1:2:a00:bbff:bbee:b123', u'name': u'us-123', u'rawdata': "{'host':'pnda5','collectd_type':'memory','value':'1779803','timestamp':'2017-08-16T09:28:59.000Z'}", u'desc': u'US 123 in SJC'}

+### Dataset in HDFS

+If we now look what is stored in HDFS through Gobblin, use the Hue UI in order to browse and download the avro file and then run:

+	$ java -jar avro-tools-1.7.7.jar tojson cff419b3-6c2a-4e9b-b2b3-a9b4d52d230c.avro
+	{"timestamp":1502875281109,"src":"collectd","host_ip":"bb80:0:1:2:a00:bbff:bbee:b123","rawdata":"{'host':'pnda5','collectd_type':'cpu','value':'17','timestamp':'2017-08-16T09:21:21.000Z'}"}
+	{"timestamp":1502875282112,"src":"collectd","host_ip":"bb80:0:1:2:a00:bbff:bbee:b123","rawdata":"{'host':'pnda5','collectd_type':'memory','value':'3593985','timestamp':'2017-08-16T09:21:22.000Z'}"}

+As you can see, you only have the original field from pnda.entity version 1 stored in HDFS